StarpTech/fay/README.md

   - `headerTemplate` (file, **default:** `<span></span>`): Header template.
   - `footerTemplate` (file, **default:** `<span></span>`): Footer template.
 - `/ping` - **Check if the server is ready to accept requests.**
+- `/metrics` - **Returns informations about the current load and health of the server.**
 - `/swagger/index.html` - **Swagger introspection**

-For detail description of the pdf options check the [playwright](https://playwright.dev/docs/api/class-page?_highlight=pdf#pagepdfoptions) documentation.
+For detail description of the pdf options check the [playwright](https://playwright.dev/docs/api/class-page?_highlight=pdf#pagepdfoptions) documentation or the [swagger documentation](/docs/swagger.yaml).

 ## Environment variables